You do not know what is going to happen tomorrow.

 You cannot write a will then tuck it into your desk drawer.
 You have to make sure your will is somewhere people will find it when you pass away and somewhere it stays protected.

 It’s a good idea to keep your will (and other relevant documents) in a firebox.
-At Lilac City Law, we also help our clients maintain their wills digitally.
+We also help our clients maintain their wills digitally.

 Update It Often